DFHack/dfhack/docs/plugins/tailor.rst

 silk, but no cloth, then ``tailor`` will order only silk clothing to be made.

-If you are wondering whether you should enable `autoclothing` instead, see the head-to-head comparsion in the `autoclothing` docs.
+If you are wondering whether you should enable `autoclothing` instead, see the head-to-head comparison in the `autoclothing` docs.

 Usage
 -----